barakgut/missile_launcher_driver/README.md

 # Dream - Cheeky Missile Launcher USB Linux Driver
-It was made for lerarning purpose and as part of colman's "Linux kernel" final project course.
+It was made for learning purposes and as part of colman's "Linux kernel" final project course.
 ![](https://kindasimple.s3.amazonaws.com/wp-content/uploads/2013/03/MissileLauncher.jpg)

 ## Build
 The user-space application uses 'ncurses' library.
 If you don't have it, install it by
 ```
 sudo apt-get install libncurses-dev
 ```
-The Makefile build the user-space application called 'controller', and 'ml_usb' kernel module. controller is the user-space application that use the ml_usb kernel module.
+The Makefile build the user-space application 'controller', and 'ml_usb' kernel module aka driver. controller is the user-space application that use the ml_usb kernel module.

 to build the controller and the kernel module(driver) type